 Oslo´s City Farmer – Bybonden

 På Schous – Fra Grå Betong til Grønn Oase

 With good and honest food we mean food that both tastes good, has a positive impact on our health, food that´s responsibly produced, food that´s a result of plants and animals being treated well, and food that inspires us!

-Food Lab is where good food meets good ideas.
+Food Studio is where good food meets good ideas.
 Where food is more than just something you eat.
 A place where food becomes conceptualized through physical and mental experiments.
 A memory.
 An experience.
 An object of theory.
 Art.
 Politics.
 Social interference.
 Cultural inheritance.
 An idea.
-Whether working with independent individuals or established actors Food Lab wishes to challenge the idea of food as just food.
+If you know someone special who would enjoy this, you can give them a beautifully wrapped gift card for a Food Studio experience.